Submitting Time Reports

 Why do I need to report my time?

-Your time reports document the advanced training and volunteer service hours you need to certify as a Texas Master Naturalist and to renew that certification yearly.
+You must document in VMS the advanced training and volunteer service hours you need to certify as a Texas Master Naturalist and to renew that certification yearly.
 They are also used to compile the chapter’s annual report to the state headquarters, which summarizes all chapter activity.
 The data in these reports are used to measure the success of the program and justify its continued funding.

 Reporting Volunteer Service Hours